eberkain/Kerbpit/README.txt

 This is a project to build a KSP simpit

-AutoHotKey is used to interface custom controllers KSP Controls can be bound to direct in-game actions Controls can send simulated keypresses to ksp Controls can send complex commands to kOS
+Kerbpit.ahk is an AutoHotKey script that is used to interface custom controllers KSP Controls can be bound to direct in-game actions Controls can send simulated keypresses to ksp Controls can send complex commands to kOS